Zoey Tur: Views on transgender rights

-During a TMZ video chat in the summer of 2013, Tur described her understanding of one practical impact of the changes in her brain over the course of her hormone replacement therapy in piloting terms.
+During a TMZ video chat in the summer of 2013, Tur described in piloting terms her understanding of one practical impact of the changes in her brain over the course of her hormone replacement therapy.
 Tur stated, "...you start thinking with white matter as opposed to men thinking with gray matter, so, where I was able to make split decisions flying and being in really rough conditions, weather conditions, I don't know if I'd be as good a pilot, because now I'm using white matter, and I'm becoming, really...
 That bridges the left and right brains, and you become [a] consensus builder, you start becoming more analytical, not as impulsive as you are when you're a guy."
 In their editorial comments, TMZ interpreted her words as meaning that she "doesn't believe women can make the same quick, decisive decisions like men when piloting an aircraft."

-In July 2015, while on Dr. Drew On Call talking about Caitlyn Jenner accepting the Arthur Ashe Courage Award at the ESPY Awards ceremony, political commentator Ben Shapiro questioned her genetics and called Tur "sir", to which Tur responded by grabbing the back of Shapiro's neck and telling him to stop or he would "be going home in an ambulance."
-Shapiro filed a police report charging Tur with battery regarding the incident and said that he intended to press charges.
-Shapiro said he did so to teach the left a lesson.
-Tur said the report was Shapiro's attempt to keep the story in the news.
+In July 2015, while on Dr. Drew On Call and talking about Caitlyn Jenner's acceptance of the Arthur Ashe Courage Award at the ESPY Awards ceremony, political commentator Ben Shapiro questioned her genetics and called Tur "sir".
+Tur responded by gripping the back of Shapiro's neck and telling him to stop or he would "be going home in an ambulance."
+Following the incident, Shapiro filed a police complaint against Tur alleging battery, stating that he intended to also press charges.
+He said he did so to teach the left a lesson.
+Tur responded by stating that the complaint was Shapiro's attempt to keep the story in the news and claiming that "Orthodox Jews are flirting with white nationalists."
+Soon after the complaint's filing, the Los Angeles Police Department dropped it; Shapiro did not press charges.